top of page

 💭Mini-scenario: Last year, under my close supervision, my client rejected a 3-carat sapphire that glowed under showroom lighting but showed strong extinction outdoors.
 A smaller 2.1-carat stone ultimately proved more vibrant, beautiful, and valuable long-term.
 These nuances are what distinguish a casual purchase from a collector’s acquisition.

 🔗Keep focused during evaluation meetings with traders and brokers.
-My gemstone buyer checklist will help you cover all criteria.
+Use my gemstone buyer checklist to ensure every evaluation point is covered.

 Buy a Ceylon Sapphire in Sri Lanka or At Home?